jgarza/2FA-Server-Admin-Guide/user_licenses.md

 2FA ONE Server manages licenses on a per-user basis.
 User Licenses are consumed for every user added into the system, and released when a user is deactivated or deleted.

-The Overview menu displays information about the number of licenses available, consumed and pending consumption.